 Contact the Building Division prior to beginning construction for a second unit, or for information pertaining to the second unit registration process.

-A lodging house is a single dwelling in which living accommodations are provided, and more than three rooms with sleeping facilities are supplied to lodgers.
+A lodging house is a single dwelling in which living accommodations are provided, and more than four rooms with sleeping facilities are supplied to lodgers.
 The lodgers in a lodging house do not have access to all of the living areas within the residence (i.e. bedrooms of other lodgers).